Version 5.2, 20 September 2022

 4.7 User research panel, surveys and user research newsletter

-We would like to contact you about taking part in user research to improve the NHS App and connected services.
-We will ask you if you would like to join our user research panel when you register for the NHS App or on a subsequent login.
+We would like to contact you about taking part in user research to improve your NHS account and connected services.
+We will ask you if you would like to join our user research panel when you register for your NHS account or on a subsequent login.
 If you choose to do so, we will email you a short survey to fill in about you and your health.
 Your answers will help make sure we invite you to user research that is relevant to you.
 We will also ask you if you want to receive our user research newsletter.

 When you have signed up, we may ask you to:

 - answer more questions by email

 - talk to our researchers about your experience of using your NHS account or connected services

 You can always say no to an invite, and you can leave the user research panel at any time.